 Think of a cocktail that describes your partner.

 Get some cute glasses from Amazon, crush some ice, and shake that bad boy up.
-Whilst your laugh, chat and spend quality time with your partner.
+Whilst you laugh, chat and spend quality time with your partner.

-A night at the movies is one of the more simple valentines’s date ideas, but when you have a chronic illness, even that can be too much.
+A night at the movies is one of the simpler Valentine’s date ideas, but when you have a chronic illness, that can be too much.

 Have you and your partner been meaning to catch up on The Last of Us?
 Or is there a show on Netflix you’ve been dying to watch?